SNU-sunday/fisspy/README.md

 # FISSpy
-PYTHON code for data analysis of the [NST/FISS instrument](http://fiss.snu.ac.kr/)
+The PYTHON Package for data analysis of the [NST/FISS instrument](http://fiss.snu.ac.kr/)

 Installation
 ------------